Frequently Asked Questions About 401(k) Plans: The Basics

 Note: For definitions of plan categories, see Table 1 in the most recent report of “The US Retirement Market” available here.
 Components may not add to the total because of rounding.

-As of December 31, 2020, 401(k) plans held an estimated $6.7 trillion in assets and represented nearly one-fifth of the $34.9 trillion US retirement market, which includes employer-sponsored retirement plans, individual retirement accounts (IRAs), and annuities.
+As of March 31, 2021, 401(k) plans held an estimated $6.9 trillion in assets and represented nearly one-fifth of the $35.4 trillion retirement market, which includes employer-sponsored retirement plans, individual retirement accounts (IRAs), and annuities.

 401(k) plans are one of the most popular and successful retirement saving tools.
 They offer several benefits: